u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 - Address issues of information overload through agentic systems that can contextually search through and evaluate the relevance of significantly more articles than an individual human (see [Undermind](https://undermind.ai) and [FutureHouse](https://www.futurehouse.org/) for deep, adaptive scientific search, or [scite.ai](https://scite.ai) for innovations in citation indices)
 - Have new ways to formulate hypotheses and analyze data (consider [PlutoBio](https://pluto.bio/), [PotatoAI](https://readysetpotato.com/), and [Elicit](https://elicit.org))
 - Make it easier to harmonize different data sources (see [DevanoAI](https://devano.ai/))
+- Streamline how scientists find funding (check out [Atom Grants](https://atomgrants.com/))
 - Retroactively text mine scientific content by harmonizing disparate PDF sources through tools like [grobid](https://github.com/kermitt2/grobid), which [we used at scite.ai](https://direct.mit.edu/qss/article/2/3/882/102990/scite-A-smart-citation-index-that-displays-the)

 And most interesting - I think - is the commoditization of software development.
 The tough problems are still for the best engineers, but at the other side, e.g. a scientist who wants to hack together a few scripts to build a quick visualization, or some automation, Cursor and tools like it are incredible.

 This creates a real incentive for new builders to build on the infrastructure / tooling side, in a more open way.
-Get the right datasets, create agent-first tooling through MCP servers, and let others construct custom workflows in their own ways.
+Get the right datasets, create agent-first tooling through MCP servers, and let individuals design tailored workflows (instead of taking a one size fits all approach).

 When new models of funding science are combined with new infrastructure and new technology, there's an opportunity to transform how basic science is done.